sleepdiary/internal-tools/.github/ISSUE_TEMPLATE/planned-maintenance.md

 ---

 This issue tracks a period of planned maintenance.
 For example, an update that risks breaking the site for users or causing automated actions to fail.
-You should only use this if you maintain the sleepdiary project.
+You should only use this if you maintain the sleepdiary project itself.

 ## Summary

-**Reason for maintenance:** TODO: one line explanation of why this maintenance is required **Maintenance window:** TODO: start and end times **Issues to be aware of:** TODO: e.g. will the site break?
+**Reason for maintenance:** TODO: one line explanation of why this maintenance is required **Issues to be aware of:** TODO: e.g. will the site break?
 Will actions behave strangely?
+**More information:** see the [maintenance actions checklist](https://sleepdiary.github.io/internal-tools/maintenance-actions.html)

 ## Planning